Bidders picking through Southern California nuclear plant in auction

 "There's a lot of well-maintained, useful and hard-to-find equipment here," he said.

-Prospective bidders in workshop uniforms, jeans and boots have come to bid at the 130-acre (53-hectare) oceanfront property about 50 miles (80 km) north of San Diego, and many more signed up online.
+Prospective bidders in workshop uniforms, jeans and boots have come to bid at the 130-acre (53-hectare) oceanfront property about 50 miles north of San Diego, and many more signed up online.

 The equipment ranges from four never-used 41-foot-long (12 meter) turbine heat exchangers to welding equipment, batches of sledgehammers, levels and eye-washing stands.